usnistgov/mgi-json-schema/ABOUT.md

 # Preface

 The summary below has been created for the specific purpose requesting feedback.
-Please provide feedback via GitHub issue or by contacting sing [zachary.trautt@nist.gov](mailto:zachary.trautt@nist.gov?subject=mgi-json-schema).
+Please provide feedback via GitHub issue or by contacting [zachary.trautt@nist.gov](mailto:zachary.trautt@nist.gov?subject=mgi-json-schema).

 # Background